Visa Section Admission Hours:

 - Persons with refugee status in an EU member country, and in possession of regular travel document issued of this EU member country, do not need a visa to enter Bulgaria.

-- Since 31st of January 2012 The Republic of Bulgaria applies a visa-free system for holders of valid Schengen visas until the date of full accession to the Schengen zone.
-The holders of Schengen visas have the right to enter and reside in the Republic of Bulgaria for a period of validity of their Schengen visas and permitted duration of stay, but no more than three months in any sixth-month period from the date of first entry and without Bulgarian short-stay visa.
+- Since 31st of January 2012 The Republic of Bulgaria applies a visa-free system for holders of valid Schengen visas.
+The holders of Schengen visas have the right to enter and reside in the Republic of Bulgaria for a period of validity of their Schengen visas and permitted duration of stay, but no more than three months in any sixth-month period from the date of first entry .

-- Citizens of Macedonia, Serbia and Monte Negro with valid Schengen visas do not need transit visas for Bulgaria.
+- Citizens of Northern Macedonia, Serbia and Montenegro with valid Schengen visas do not need transit visas for Bulgaria.

 - Gratis visas are issued to all children under the age of six.